 Another strategy is to remember that budgeting is not nearly as ghastly and painful as you might be assuming.
 It can be done fairly simply.
 First, just track where your money is going for a few weeks, and then rearrange your spending, so that your dollars are going where you want them to -- to things you really need (house payments, food, medicine) and really want (music lessons, books, baseball tickets), and not so much on things you could fairly easily live without.

 For lots of ideas on how to save money, visit our Living Below Your Means discussion board.
 To learn from fellow budgeters, drop in on our Budgeting discussion board.
 In previous columns, you can read about budgeting worksheets, establishing reasonable household expenses, and calculating annual spending rates.

 You can also enjoy and learn from these Dayana Yochim articles:

 To learn more about ways to save money and spend less, check out our Personal Finance area, which is chock-full of guidance on insurance, buying a car or home, paying for college, banking, setting up short-term savings, getting out of debt, lowering your tax bill, and more.

-And by the way, if thinking about investing makes your head hurt and you'd like an actual person (a financial pro, no less) to talk to about your financial situation, look into our TMF Money Advisor.
-It's a valuable service, featuring customized independent advice from a variety of objective financial experts.
+And by the way, if thinking about investing makes your head hurt and you'd like more help with your financial situation, look into Motley Fool GreenLight.
+It's a valuable service, featuring advice from two of our top personal finance experts.
 You need to make sure you're saving enough, and well enough, to meet all your needs.

 If you're interested in receiving a handful of promising stock and mutual fund ideas each month, check out our suite of investing newsletters.